codebulb/LambdaOmega/README.md

 ## A List is a Map and a Map is a List
 Now comes the fun part.
-Because the LambdaOmega API lives independently of vanilla Java Colletion / Map API, it features its own API which is more simple, consistent and powerful at the same time, whilst keeping it as close to the original Java APIs as possible.
+Because the LambdaOmega API lives independently of vanilla Java Collection / Map API, it features its own API which is more simple, consistent and powerful at the same time, whilst keeping it as close to the original Java APIs as possible.

 Most importantly, a List is also a Map from int to T, and a Map is also a List of entries.
-More precisely, both L and M implement the `SequencedI` (Collection-like access) inteface as well as the `IndexedI` (Map-like access) interface.
+More precisely, both L and M implement the `SequencedI` (Collection-like access) interface as well as the `IndexedI` (Map-like access) interface.
 Thus, you can call L methods such as `indexOf()` on a M:
 ```
 String c = m("a", 0).i("b", 1).i("c", 2).indexOf(2);